kbroman/Paper_DataOrg/manuscript.md

 that is a problem.
 For your primary data file, keep things simple.

-## Additional considerations

-Here are a few other things to avoid, not previously mentioned or deserving further emphasis:

-We once had a file with gene expression microarray data where the gene identifiers were long integers.
-It had gone through Excel at some point, and the identifier `1000000` had been changed to `1e6`, which of course didn't match what was in the file with gene annotations.

-We dislike the "Split" window in Excel (from the menu bar, Window → Split).
-A lot of our collaborators seem to use it, but it drives us batty.
-To get rid of it, use Window → Remove Split.
-On the other hand, we like "Freeze Panes".
-Go to cell B2 and click Window → Freeze Panes.
-Then when you scroll down or to the right, the values in the top row (which contain the column names) and the first column (which often contain individual identifiers) remain shown.

-The Data Carpentry lesson on using spreadsheets points to a common mistake of not filling in zeroes (see <http://bit.ly/datacarp_scm>):
-That one might enter only the non-zero values and leave the cells-that-would-be-zero blank. *Don't do that!* Zeros are data, and you will need them.

 ## Summary

 Spreadsheet programs (such as Microsoft Excel, Google Sheets, and